 The need for international harmonisation

-Globalisation and the ever-increasing expansion in international trade reinforce the need to develop and maintain global quality standards for medicines.
+Globalisation and the ever-increasing expansion in international trade have highlighted the need to develop and maintain global quality standards for medicines.

 Pharmacopoeial standards are a vital cog in the smooth functioning of marketing authorisation and market surveillance processes as well as in the free movement and trade of medicines across the globe.
 As such, the European Pharmacopoeia (Ph.
 Eur.) is actively engaged in a number of international harmonisation initiatives, including:

 - bilateral harmonisation efforts with pharmacopoeias from other regions or countries;